Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 We use $n$ and $[n]$ to denote the number of parties and the set $\{1, 2, \ldots, n\}$ respectively. \begin{dfn} Let $n \geq 2$ be an integer, and let $S_i$ and $A_i$ be finite sets for each $i \in [n]$.
 An $n$-party \textbf{latency-constrained (LC) game} with input sets $S_{i}$ and output sets $A_{i}$ is defined by the tuple $(\mathcal{V}, \pi, G)$, where the probabilistic predicate $\mathcal{V}$ is a map

 $\pi$ is the input distribution over $\prod_{i=1}^n S_i$, and $G$ is a directed graph with $n$ vertices, referred to as the \textbf{connectivity graph} of the game. \end{dfn}

-Note that a conventional nonlocal game is simply an LC game with $G$ being the empty graph (no edges).
-Like nonlocal games, we can define \textbf{behavior} as a conditional probability distribution
+Note that a conventional nonlocal game is just an LC game with $G$ being the empty graph (no edges).
+Like nonlocal games, we can define a \textbf{behavior} as a conditional probability distribution

 with corresponding \textbf{winning probability}